-Four classes once a week on Saturdays that meet once a week at various locations in the Fort Myers/Alva area - email us to inquire about future dates for Group Training
+Four classes on weekends that meet once a week at various locations in the Southwest Florida area - email us to inquire about future dates for Group Training

 Price indicated is by the hour.
 Dogs adopted from Doghouse Rescue Academy dogs get a discount of $25/hour off! - not applicable for Aggressive Dogs.